run --all

 command.

-In addition to using your working directory to control what’s included in a run queue, you can also use flags like –terragrunt-include-dir and –terragrunt-exclude-dir to explicitly control what’s included in a run queue within a stack, or outside of it.
+In addition to using your working directory to control what’s included in a run queue, you can also use flags like –queue-include-dir and –queue-exclude-dir to explicitly control what’s included in a run queue within a stack, or outside of it.

 command, which you can find in the CLI Options section.